octopwn/octopwn-wasm-documentation/docs/plugins/clients/ldap.md

 #### newlaps
 This is the new Windows LAPS implementation.
 It prints the encrypted blobs containing of all (or some) machine account's local administrator passwords for which your user has access to.
 You need to decrypt these blobs using an `SMB session`.

 {==How do I use this with an SMB session? do i just create the SMB session and it works automatically?
-Don't have LAPS in my lab==}
+Don't have LAPS in my lab = > more dev time needed, seperate feature later on==}

 ### GROUP
 #### groupmembership